caocscar/twitter-advanced-search/README.md

 # Twitter Advanced Search

-This Python 3 code is a port of https://github.com/PJHRobles/Twitter-Get-Old-Tweets-Scraper which is originally based on https://github.com/Jefferson-Henrique/GetOldTweets-python
+This Python 3 code is a port of https://github.com/PJHRobles/Twitter-Get-Old-Tweets-Scraper which is originally based on https://github.com/Jefferson-Henrique/GetOldTweets-python.

-I've made the following changes:
-- exchanged `pyparsing` for `BeautifulSoup`
-- exchanged `getopt` for `argparse`
-- added `pandas` for data management and file write
-- refactored code
-- added *filename* argument

 ## Example
 Here is a sample command line which uses all the available keyword arguments.